It's Douglas Urbanski filling in for Rush Limbaugh, who will be back here tomorrow.

 The phone number for the Rush Limbaugh Show is 1-800-282-2882.

-Rush will be back tomorrow behind the golden EIB microphone doing what he was born to do, and he will be telling you the numbers, the results of the 23rd annual Leukemia and Lymphoma Society Curaton.
+Rush will be back tomorrow behind the golden EIB microphone doing what he was born to do, and he will be telling you the numbers, the results of the 23rd annual Leukemia and Lymphoma Society curathon.

-A very big cause, and I am told that there are many of you who would still like to donate to this wonderful cause, and you can go to the website, Rushlimbaugh.com, and all the information is there, and you can give any amount, and it doesn't have to be a lot, just something.
+A very big cause, and I am told that there are many of you who would still like to donate to this wonderful cause, and you can go to the website rushlimbaugh.com, and all the information is there, and you can give any amount, and it doesn't have to be a lot, just something.

-And you can do, and the phone number for them, I'll give it out one last time.
+I'll give it out one last time.

-It's 1877-3798.
+It's 1-877-379-8888.

-Indulge me, I want to talk about Hillary Clinton.
+I want to talk about Hillary Clinton.

 May I?

-May I. Thank you.
+Thank you.

-Um there are things that I may have said to you in the past that I want to reiterate today.
+There are things that I may have said to you in the past that I want to reiterate today.

-You you dis you decide for your discernment.
+You decide for your discernment.

 And one had to do with last year's Republican primary.

-And I felt that nobody who, or that anybody who lost against who lost to John McCain in the previous primaries, should really be eligible to run this time.
+And I felt that nobody who, or that anybody who lost against, who lost to John McCain in the previous primaries should really be eligible to run this time.

 Because if you couldn't beat McCain, you didn't deserve to be in the race.

-That's an Urbanski fantasy rule.
+That's an Urbansky fantasy rule.

-Now let's talk about Hillary Clinton, who couldn't get her party's nomination last time.
+Now, let's talk about Hillary Clinton, who couldn't get her party's nomination last time.

-Now I've heard Rush's theories on this, and he may be profoundly accurate.
+Now, I've heard Rush's theories on this, and he may be profoundly accurate.

 And I've also talked to you about something else.

-I'm going to raise this.
+And I'm going to raise this.

 It's another Urbanski fantasy rule.